Cvikli/RelevanceStacktrace.jl/README.md

 **Stacktrace is for locating the error.
 Let's FOCUS ONLY on that.**

-With this package in the past years I literally forgot what does searching for error is as I just click on the **BOLD GREEN** filename with a ctrl + click in vscode each time.
+With this package in the past years I literally forgot what does searching for error means.
+As I never do/not necessary, I just click on the **BOLD GREEN** filename with a ctrl + click in vscode each time.

 **Green!** Because locating the error is a good thing.
 Not bad!
 So "Julia locate the right file and highlight it for us! ;) "